 Each year Great Art Quest, sponsored by GAM, introduces children from at least 16 primary schools in the UK to the visual arts by partnering them with local galleries, professional artists and storytellers.

 For many of the children taking part in Great Art Quest this will be their first experience of visual arts in a professional gallery setting.
 Following visits to their local gallery and workshops with artists and storytellers, Great Art Quest culminates in a perhaps once in a lifetime opportunity to exhibit their work in a professional gallery.

-Over the academic year 2014/15 Children & the Arts plans to work with 4 art galleries and 16 primary schools across the UK to introduce 500 children aged 9-11 to their local gallery.
-This year Great Art Quest will be transforming children’s lives in partnership with MK Gallery, Oriel Myrddin Gallery, Tullie House Museum and Gallery Trust and Yorkshire Sculpture Park.
+Over the academic year 2015/16 Children & the Arts plans to work with 4 art galleries and 16 primary schools across the UK to introduce 500 children aged 9–11 to their local gallery.
+This year Great Art Quest will be transforming children’s lives in partnership with Ben Uri Gallery, Reading Museum, Russell-Cotes Art Gallery & Museum and Stirling Smith Art Gallery & Museum.